Maud Winifred Sherwood

 Maud Winifred Kimbell Sherwood (1880-1956) was a notable New Zealand artist, exhibiting at the New Zealand Academy of Fine Arts, the Royal Academy of Arts, London and the Paris Salon.

 Biography

 Kimbell was born in Dunedin, Otago, New Zealand in 1880.
 In the 1890s her family moved to Wellington.

 She studied art at the Wellington Technical College and was taught by James Nairn, Mary Tripe and Mabel Hill.
+When Nairn died in 1904, Sherwood took over his sketching and still-life classes and she continued to teach at Wellington Technical College until 1911.